danielburstein/cse15l-lab-reports/lab5.md

   > Hey, `Student` I see that you are getting an error when you run that bash command.
 Based on the output
   > in the terminal it seems like this isn't coming from your test.sh file but rather one of your
-  > assertions are failing.
+  > assertions is failing.
 Specifically in the "failTestAverageWithoutLowest" function in your
   > ArrayTests.java file.
 This means that when you ran averageWithoutLowest(input1) in that function the
   > output was not "2.0".
-So there seems to be a problem in your averageWithoutLowest function.
+So there seems to be a problem with your averageWithoutLowest function.
 I hope
   > that helps!

 **Student Response**:

-  > I went ahead and re checked my averageWithoutLowest function and you were right, I ended up not
+  > I went ahead and re-checked my averageWithoutLowest function and you were right, I ended up not
   > creating that function in the way that I wanted so it gave me the wrong result when I ran it.
   > I went ahead and changed that function and now when I run the command `bash test.sh` it all works.

   ![Image](Lab5_Pic4.png)

-  > Thank you soo much for your help!
+  > Thank you so much for your help!

 **Setup Information**: